awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-platform-update-managed.md

 1. Choose **Managed updates**\.

-The **Managed Updates Overview** section provides information about scheduled and pending managed updates\.
+The **Managed updates overview** section provides information about scheduled and pending managed updates\.
 The **History** section lists successful updates and failed attempts\.

 You can choose to apply a scheduled update immediately, instead of waiting until the maintenance window\.